michael-yuji/CoreCache/README.md

 CacheContainer.shared.cacheFile(at: "/path/to/file", as: my_ident, using: .up2Date, lifetime: .forever, errhandler: nil)

-// when you want to read from cache:

-let file_data = CacheContainer.shared[my_ident]
+// when you want to read from cache: let file_data = CacheContainer.shared[my_ident]

+#if !os(Linux)
+// sometimes it is easiler to get the file descriptor instead (FreeBSD/OSX only feature)
+// notice that the file descriptor could change depends when the underlying file
+// changes.
+This function will return nil if file descriptor is unavailable let fd = CacheContainer.shared.currentFd(of: my_ident)
+#endif
 ```

 Sometime, we generate some data periodically in code.
 We can cache these kind of content and let the CacheContainer update it for you automatically.